EbodShojaei/boba-hosted/README.md

 ## Data and Methodology

 Data is sourced from the [MLB Stats API](https://statsapi.mlb.com/).
-Our proprietary machine learning model (H2O.ai Stacked Ensemble) was trained on over 6,000 players and rigorously tested on over 1,500 players from the 2015 to 2024 seasons.
+Our proprietary machine learning model (Vertex AI) was trained on over 6,000 players and rigorously tested on over 1,500 players from the 2015 to 2024 seasons.
 This model predicts WAR (Wins Above Replacement), which we name "bWAR" (Boba Wins Above Replacement), for over 600 available 2025 prospects.

-Our "WAR Machine" achieves 97% accuracy (R²) in predicting MiLB prospect WAR based on testing.
+Our "WAR Machine" achieves 98% accuracy (R²) in predicting MiLB prospect WAR based on testing.
 Error rates were calculated using a modified Symmetric Mean Absolute Percentage Error (sMAPE) for two values, indicating both magnitude and direction within a range of -100% to 100% (0% sMAPE is perfect accuracy).
 Change in bWAR was calculated for players with available 2023 data to indicate growth or decline.

 The model training process included: